ayush-a2/Meals-on-Wheels/README.md

 ## About

-This project is a team project of 5 members, This is an online ordering and delivery Rest API.
-We built this Rest API project Within 5 days and this is our project during **the Masai curriculum (Construct Week)**.
+This project is a team project of 4 members, This is an online ordering and delivery Rest API.
+We built this Rest API project Within 5 days.

 ## Feature